ropensci-archive/cchecks/README.md

 [CRAN checks API docs][docs]

-there's no authentication needed for the CRAN checks API
+authentication is only needed for the CRAN checks API for the functions that start with `cchn`

 ## Install